azmick/rsu-webapi-react-trial/README.md

 Presentation Layer, care about user interface and user connection.
 The purpose of this layer is to show data in a way that users can understand, take user inputs, process the received data, and exchange data with the business layer.

+Core Layer
+The Core Layer is a shared part of the application where basic functionalities are stored and can be used throughout the entire project.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 N LAYER MİMARİSİ